Adam Coleman

-Adam Coleman (born 7 October 1991) is an Australian rugby union player living in England who plays lock for London Irish in the Gallagher Premiership.
+Adam Coleman (born 7 October 1991) is a professional rugby union player who plays as a lock for Top 14 club Bordeaux Bègles.
+Born in Australia, he represents Tonga at international level after qualifying on ancestry grounds.

-Career
+Club career

 Coleman attended New Town High School in Hobart Tasmania.
-He represented Tasmania in under 14s, 16s and 18s.
+He represented Tasmania in under 14s, 16s, and 18s.
 Coleman played under 18s at the national championships and was then selected in the combined states team that lost to Queensland in the final of the division one championship.
 Coleman was spotted by the ACT Brumbies academy and moved to Canberra in 2010.
-In 2011 Coleman is selected in the national academy and moves to Sydney to sign with Shute Shield team Parramatta Two Blues.
+In 2011, Coleman was selected in the national academy and moved to Sydney to sign with Shute Shield team Parramatta Two Blues.